MusabMahmoodh/CDAZZDEV/READM.md

 # CDAZZDEV

 CDAZZDEV is a web application that allows users to create and share their own code snippets.
-CDAZZDEV is built using React, Redux, Node.js, Express, MongoDB, and the Ace Editor.
+CDAZZDEV is built using Next js, Node.js, Express and MongoDB.

 ## Install